 In the year 2020, we were faced with an unprecedented number of new challenges and stressors.
-These challenges tested our emotional resilience, and forced us all to take a step back and recognize the importance of protecting our mental health and wellbeing.
+These challenges tested our emotional resilience and forced us all to take a step back and recognize the importance of protecting our mental health and wellbeing.

 What is Emotional Resilience?

 Emotional resilience refers to our ability to 'bounce back' emotionally following a stressful situation.
 When we experience stress, especially for prolonged periods of time, we can become overwhelmed with negative emotions.
-As witnessed over the past year, this can lead to increased feelings of anxiety and depression which can have profoundly harmful impacts on our health.
+As witnessed over the past year, this can lead to increased feelings of anxiety and depression which can have profoundly harmful impacts on our mental wellbeing.